7 reasons wildlife lovers should visit Sri Lanka

 Listening to them explaining the relationships between creatures and the environment helps put sightings and animal behaviour into context.
 A good guide has the ability to interpret seemingly insignificant signs that most visitors would fail to spot and make informed suggestions as to where to go to view the animals that most interest you.

-6. You can strike a balance between cultural and wildlife
+6. Strike a balance between culture & wildlife

 Sri Lanka's Buddhist temples and cultural heritage sites are fascinating to visit.
 That said, pack your programme with too many historic places of worship and all but the most ardent aficionado of historic architecture runs the risk of temple fatigue.